This is Not a Sequel: Chapter 3

 The call ended.
 The boxes vanished.

-She shook her head and opened her email.
+She opened her email.
 The documentation was already there.
 Timestamped.
 Clean.
 A thread of decisions laid out in sequence, neat as if someone had been tracking her life more closely than she had.

-She scrolled through it once.
+She scrolled through once.
 No gaps.
 No questions.

 Ripp hopped onto the arm of the couch.
-He gave her a slow blink.
+Slow blink.
 Normal.
 Annoyed.

 The trash can lid sat slightly crooked.
-Somewhere inside, Ryder’s latte cup sat in the bagged garbage where it had landed.
+Somewhere inside, Ryder’s cup in the bagged garbage where it had landed.
 The apartment felt calm the way a room feels calm after it wins.

 On the counter sat the bottle of Malbec.